sahiljoshi515/Assignment1_COMP_580/README.md

 ## Task

-First, establish a **full-context baseline** by answering each question using the entire corresponding context:
+First, establish a **full-context baseline** by answering each question and comparing the answers with the gold answers in `answers/` using the entire corresponding context:

 ```text
 LLM(Full Context + Question)
 ```

-Next, design your own method for using **Bloom Filters to index or compress the context**.
+Next, design your own method for using **Bloom Filters to compress the context**.
 Then query the LLM using the reduced context:

 ```text
 LLM(Compressed Context + Question)